Bridge and torch problem

 The bridge and torch problem (also known as The Midnight Train and Dangerous crossing) is a logic puzzle that deals with four people, a bridge and a torch.
 It is in the category of river crossing puzzles, where a number of objects must move across a river, with some constraints.

 Story

 Four people come to a river in the night.
-There is a narrow bridge, but it can only hold two people at a time.
+There is a narrow bridge, and it can only hold two people at a time.
 They have one torch and, because it's night, the torch has to be used when crossing the bridge.
 Person A can cross the bridge in 1 minute, B in 2 minutes, C in 5 minutes, and D in 8 minutes.
 When two people cross the bridge together, they must move at the slower person's pace.
 The question is, can they all get across the bridge if the torch lasts only 15 minutes?

 Solution

 An obvious first idea is that the cost of returning the torch to the people waiting to cross is an unavoidable expense which should be minimized.
 This strategy makes A the torch bearer, shuttling each person across the bridge:

 This strategy does not permit a crossing in 15 minutes.
 To find the correct solution, one must realize that forcing the two slowest people to cross individually wastes time which can be saved if they both cross together:

 A second equivalent solution swaps the return trips.
 Basically, the two fastest people cross together on the 1st and 5th trips, the two slowest people cross together on the 3rd trip, and EITHER of the fastest people returns on the 2nd trip, and the other fastest person returns on the 4th trip.

 Thus the minimum time for four people is given by the following mathematical equations: